neams-th-coe/cardinal/doc/content/tutorials/triso.md

 #### Solid Boundary Conditions

-Because heat transfera nd fluid flow in the FLiBe is not modeled in this example, heat removal by the fluid is approximated by setting the outer surface of the pebble to a convection boundary condition,
+Because heat transfer and fluid flow in the FLiBe is not modeled in this example, heat removal by the fluid is approximated by setting the outer surface of the pebble to a convection boundary condition,